Chen Jitang

-Chen Jitang (陳濟棠 (陈济棠, Chén Jìtáng, Can4 Zai3 Tong4, Chên2 Chi4 Tʻang2)) (January 23, 1890 - November 3, 1954), also spelled Chen Chi-tang, was a Chinese military officer during the era of Nationalist China.
+Chen Jitang (陳濟棠 (陈济棠, Chén Jìtáng, Can4 Zai3 Tong4, Chên2 Chi4 Tʻang2)) (January 23, 1890 - November 3, 1954), also spelled Chen Chi-tang, was a Nationalist China era Chinese military officer and governor.
+Following his early military career, he became the autonomous governor of Guangdong, developing the province.
+Becoming its chairman, he established a rival Nationalist government in alliance with the New Guangxi Clique.
+During the second World War, he participated as a member of the Chinese National Government's Defense and Strategic Commissions.
+After the war, he was named governor of Hainan Island, and "Strategic Adviser of the President" after the Nationalist government fled to Taiwan.

+Early career

 Born into a Hakka Chinese family in Fangcheng, Guangxi, he joined the Tongmenghui in 1908 and began serving in the Guangdong Army in 1920, rising from battalion to brigade commander.
 He was designated commander of the 11th Division within the 4th Army in 1925 and took up the garrison of Qinzhou City in Guangxi in 1926, thus staying in the south during the Northern Expedition.
 In 1928 he was made Commander of the 4th Route Army.

+Guangdong governor

+Chen's autonomous control of Guangdong was formalised through the establishment of the Southwest Political Council and the Southwest Headquarters of the Kuomintang Central Executive Committee.
+Becoming chairman of the government of Guangdong in 1931, he turned against Chiang Kai-shek in the south, establishing a rival Nationalist government.
+After the arrest and release of Hu Hanmin, he allied with New Guangxi Clique army commanders.
+Another civil war might have broken out as a result if there had been no September 18 Incident in Shenyang, reminding all sides of the necessity to unite.
+From 1931 to 1936 he was Commander-in-Chief of the 1st Army Group.

-In addition to his military position, Chen also held governing authority over Guangdong province.
-From 1929 to 1936 he made tremendous contributions to the province's development, growth and modernization.
+From 1929 to 1936 Chen made tremendous contributions to the province's development, growth and modernization.
 He paved city streets and built high-rise commercial centers, numerous factories and the first modern bridge across the Pearl River.
 He oversaw the establishment of a public school system with modern elementary and high schools and prestigious colleges and universities (including the Sun Yat-Sen University).
 People of the province fondly referred to this period as the Golden Age of Guangdong and called him the Heavenly King of the South (南天王).

-Becoming chairman of the government of Guangdong in 1931, he turned against Chiang Kai-shek in the south, establishing a rival Nationalist government after the arrest and release of Hu Hanmin and allied with New Guangxi Clique army commanders; another civil war might have broken out as a result if there had been no September 18 Incident in Shenyang, which reminded all sides of the necessity to unite.
-From 1931 to 1936 he was Commander-in-Chief of the 1st Army Group.